Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Spectral Analysis

 \subsection{Algebraic Connectivity}

 The smallest nonzero eigenvalue of the Laplacian matrix is called the algebraic connectivity, and its corresponding eigenvector, the Fiedler vector \cite{fiedler}.
-We refer to this algebraic connectivity of a graph $G$ as $a(G)$.
-Since the coupling matrix depends on the angular differences, which are inherently related to the power distribution, it would be highly convenient to know lower and upper bounds for its respective connectivity to avoid performing an eigenvalue decomposition every time $P$ changes.
-The algebraic connectivity $a_L(G)$ of the matrix $\frac{K}{J\omega} L$, can be set as the upper bound for the generalized algebraic connectivity $a_E(G)$ of the coupling matrix $E$.
-The smaller the angular differences, the more the coupling matrix approaches the scaled Laplacian $\left(\text{i.e}~ E \rightarrow \frac{K}{J\omega}L \right)$, and the closer $a_E(G)$ gets to $a_L(G)$.
+Since the coupling matrix depends on the angular differences, which are inherently related to the power distribution, it would be highly convenient to know lower and upper bounds for its respective generalized algebraic connectivity $a_E(G)$ to avoid performing an eigenvalue decomposition every time $P$ changes.
+The $a_L(G)$ of the matrix $\frac{K}{J\omega} L$ can be set as the upper bound for $a_E(G)$.
+The smaller the angular differences, the more the coupling matrix approaches the scaled Laplacian $\left(\text{i.e.}~ E \rightarrow \frac{K}{J\omega}L \right)$, and the closer $a_E(G)$ gets to $a_L(G)$.
 The matrix $\frac{K}{J\omega} L$ corresponds to the coupling matrix of a network with $P=0$, where the only power in the grid is that of the perturbation itself.
 It would also be very useful to provide lower bounds for the generalized algebraic connectivity of $E$.
 Some lower bounds have been derived for weighted graph Laplacian matrices \cite{kirkland, bermann}, but the inclusion of, for instance, the weighted isoperimetric number \cite{bermann}, makes their calculation computational expensive in comparison to the explicit solution of the eigenvalue problem, which we perform in the following section.